 Hi, I’m Emma - Registered Clinical Counsellor (RCC)

 With a Master’s degree in Counselling Psychology and membership in the BC Association of Clinical Counsellors (BCACC), I bring both formal training and years of experience to my practice.
+I am also an ADHD Certified Clinical Services Provider (ADHD-CCSP), with specialized training in supporting those with ADHD and executive functioning challenges.
 I’ve had the privilege of working in homes, schools, clinics, and community spaces, supporting youth, young adults, and families through anxiety, identity shifts, burnout, emotional dysregulation, and the often invisible weight of being neurodivergent in a world where being different can feel like a challenge.

 I specialize in working with neurodivergent youth and young adults, including those with autism, ADHD, anxiety, and mood-related challenges.
 I understand how these experiences can shape daily life, relationships, and one’s sense of self.
-Alongside counseling, I incorporate mentorship and life skills coaching to support executive functioning, daily routines, and practical strategies that help youth navigate everyday challenges more confidently.
+Alongside counselling, I incorporate executive functioning coaching to strengthen organization, daily routines, follow-through, and motivation.
 I also work with individuals navigating important transitions—whether exploring questions of identity and purpose or simply feeling that something needs to change but not knowing where to start.
-In addition to working directly with clients, I consult with parents who want to better understand their teen's unique needs and build stronger, more supportive connections.
+In addition to working directly with clients, I consult with parents who want to better understand their child's unique needs and build stronger, more supportive connections.

 If you’re curious about working together, I offer free 30-minute consultations.
 No pressure - just a chance to chat and explore whether working together feels like the right fit.
 It's important to me that you feel comfortable and confident during this process.